What is a grievance in school?

 Ill health related to grievances

-Where an employee’s concerns span a period of time or escalate, they may become stressed and take time off sick.
-This can lead to a ‘chicken and egg’ situation where they cannot face the grievance process but also cannot get well until it is resolved.
-It is important to maintain contact with the individual, and to follow normal sickness absence procedures, but at the same time to seek to resolve the grievance and get them back to work as quickly as possible.
+Where employees’ concerns span a period of time or escalate, they may become stressed and take time off sick.
+This can lead to a ‘chicken and egg’ situation where they cannot face the grievance process and cannot get well until it is resolved.
+It is essential to maintain contact with the individual and follow routine sickness absence procedures, but also to seek to resolve the grievance and get them back to work as quickly as possible.
 Explore ways of managing the process that minimises their stress.
-For example, you will hopefully be able to investigate aspects of the grievance without speaking with them, if their grievance was detailed and informative and you may be able to work through their chosen representative or manage the process through correspondence.
+For example, you will hopefully be able to investigate aspects of the grievance without speaking with them if their grievance was detailed and informative.
+You may be able to work through their chosen representative or manage the process through correspondence.